decant09/beach-yoga-fuerteventura/README.md

 - [Tinypng](https://tinypng.com/)
     - Used to compress image files down to smaller sizes before uploading to the website.
 - Google Dev Tools
-    - Used for responsive investigations, isolating code, troubleshooting, and testing features.
+    - Used for responsiveness investigations, isolating code, troubleshooting, and testing features.
 - [Maps.ie](https://maps.ie)
-    - Used to obtain code to embed in iframe for google map display.
+    - Used to obtain the code to embed in iframe for google map display.
 - [Am I Responsive](https://ui.dev/amiresponsive?url=https://decant09.github.io/beach-yoga-fuerteventura/)
     - Used to show responsiveness across different device sizes.